Guinness Chocolate Brownies

-Guinness Chocolate Stout Brownies with Irish Cream Frosting are perfect all year round!
+Guinness Chocolate Brownies with Irish Cream Frosting are perfect all year round!
 Add semi-sweet, milk chocolate, or white chocolate chips.

-I promised to make this batch of Guinness Chocolate Stout Brownies with Irish Cream Frosting for a school fundraiser for the school some of the kids on my street go to.
+I promised to make this batch of Guinness Chocolate Brownies with Irish Cream Frosting for a fundraiser for the school some of the kids on my street go to.
 I had to keep a couple for photos and let me tell you, I hope someone paid the big bucks for these; they were outstanding!

 I know the mention of beer and brownies might still be a shocker for some but trust me, the results are amazing.
 This is so not a brownie that tastes like beer.